-Discover the roots of the modern world by examining the development of culture and thought from Graeco-Roman antiquity through the Middle Ages and into the Renaissance.
-Explore, understand and appreciate ancient languages and the literature, art, ideas, and historical movements that informed Western civilization.
+Discover some of the roots of the modern world by examining the development of culture and thought from Graeco-Roman antiquity through the Middle Ages and into the Renaissance.
+Explore, understand and appreciate ancient languages and the literature, art, ideas, and historical movements that informed Western civilizations.

 - Four-year degree

 - Full- or part-time program

 - You can enter this program directly from high school

 - You can begin this program off-campus

 You will examine the development of European cultures and societies between 700 B.C. and A.D.
 1600.
 An understanding of these societies requires the integration of three dimensions: the historical (including archaeology and the history of society and politics); the intellectual (including philosophy, science, and religion); and the cultural (including languages, arts, drama, literature, and architecture).
 You will apply this understanding to a particular discipline and period of cultural tradition.

 A first-year schedule sample